 There is a critical need for skilled workers in the Fort Meade region in the areas of defense, homeland security and technology as a result of growth from BRAC and cyber-security initiatives.
 However, there is a real concern that current Maryland students are not interested in these fields, nor are they aware of the job opportunities in their own backyard.

-Addressing these concerns has become a priority for the Fort Meade Alliance, which has spearheaded two major student programs to get the region’s youth on the right path and businesses involved in the education process.
+Addressing these concerns has become a priority for the Fort Meade Alliance.
+Led by Past Education and Workforce Development Chair Penny Cantwell, the FMA spearheaded two major student programs to get the region’s youth on the right path and businesses involved in the education process.

-Since its inception, more than 1,500 students from several central Maryland counties have received hands-on exposure to career opportunities from several prominent businesses, federal agencies, and colleges in the region.
+Since Tech Mania’s inception, more than 1,500 students from several central Maryland counties have received hands-on exposure and career opportunities from several prominent businesses, federal agencies and colleges in the region.
 The Tech Mania events have given students the opportunity to experience exciting and innovative technology being utilized to solve complex problems.